salesforce/OmniXAI/README.md

     <br>
 <p>

-# OmniXAI: Making Explainable AI Easy for Any Data, Any Models and Any Users
+# OmniXAI: A Library for Explainable AI

 ## Table of Contents
 1. [Introduction](#introduction)